 Some People Need to Use CBD for Longer

 A related reason users may not find that CBD is working for them is that it sometimes takes repeated use of CBD to gain the benefits of using CBD.
+You may ask yourself: How long does CBD take to work?
 Most CBD users see some effect within 30 minutes but it can take longer depending on the person, dosing, and bioavailability, all of which we cover below.
 For some users, CBD must build up in the body over time and it can be weeks before a beneficial effect is achieved.
 It all depends on the person, and each of us is different.
 For those users, CBD does not work like a painkiller or an antacid, where the effect is closely related to when they use the product.

 How Your Body Processes CBD is Important

 Bioavailability is a measure of how much of a product you ingest gets to where it can work for you.
 It is the reason humans cook much of our food, for example.
 Cooked food has the same number of calories as raw food, but the body absorbs more calories from the cooked food.
 Like with food, bioavailability also affects how CBD works in the body.
 If the CBD never gets to the endocannabinoid system, it cannot do anything for the user.
 CBD must work its way to the endocannabinoid system through the skin, the bloodstream, the lungs, or the stomach and liver, depending on how the user has ingested the CBD.